 Paris, the World art capital

 With the opening of private foundations, bold new architecture, dynamic institutions and an active art market, Paris is more than ever a World art capital and a place to be.
 The fair’s special VIP programme, “Springtime in Paris”, illustrates the effervescence of the Parisian art scene this spring, while highlighting the Latin American presence in France.

 Making contemporary art accessible to all

-Art Paris Art Fair is dedicated to making contemporary art accessible to the widest audience, offering some 80 guided tours of the Fair as well as a number of specific tools, in particular its elaborate yet eminently practical website.
-It presents a virtual visit of the Fair and filters allowing visitors to search for works by artist, price, geographical provenance and technique.
-Flyers for each gallery, providing information on the works, are available on location as a way to navigate the Fair.
+Art Paris is dedicated to making contemporary art accessible to the widest audience, offering some 80 guided tours of the fair as well as a number of specific tools, in particular its elaborate yet eminently practical website which presents a virtual visit of the fair and filters allowing visitors to search for works by artist, price, geographical provenance and technique...